Heading out on vacation? Or maybe traveling with your pet for the holidays?

 If possible book a room on the ground level.
 This will make things easier for dog walking.
 Keep in mind that anxious dogs may need more potty breaks.
 Allow your dog to be familiar with your bags and any toys you may have brought to create a more comfortable stay.
 New surroundings can be somewhat stressful, so leaving your pet unattended immediately after arrival is not a good idea.

-Know where there is help if needed in case of emergency by using your Fidomingle App.
+Know where there is help if needed in case of emergency by using your FidoMingle app.
 This will give a quick list of veterinarians in the area by zip code, or check with your hotel front desk upon arrival.